datapractice/machinelearners/log.md

 ## Wed 15 Mar 2017 09:25:09 GMT
 - have 6 pages left on the 2nd part, but don't really feel like doing them.
 The chapter is crap!
 I did them anyway.
 - starting part3 file -- did first 10 pages of 77.
 If I do 30 pages tomorrow and 30 on Friday, I'm done.

+## Thu 16 Mar 2017 09:15:42 GMT
+- if I just finished the conclusion today, I'd be going ok!
+- I did finish it.
+It's just 17 pages.
+The final paragraph is perhaps a bit dodgy.
+- reached page 51 of 77.
+References are pretty good.
+Glossary was ok.